codeforamerica/tourserver/README.md

 # TourServer

-A server for creating and serving GPS-based, media-enhanced walking tours.
+A server for GPS-based, media-enhanced walking tours, designed for Summit County, Ohio by the Code for America 2013 Parks and Tech team.
 PostGIS instance required.

 NOTE: This project is still in a very early stage of development.
 For info about general usability, contact danavery@codeforamerica.org.